 Healthy homemade pumpkin bran muffins are filled with wholesome wheat bran, real pumpkin, and cozy pumpkin spice.
 This fall spin on bran muffins with pumpkin is perfect for breakfast or snacking.

 I’m writing this post after learning terrible news of a loss of a friend, Joan of the blog Chocolate, Chocolate and More.
-Joan and I were just talking on Facebook about how we were finally going to meet at a food blogging conference in a couple weeks.
+Joan and I were just talking on Facebook about how we were finally going to meet at a food blogging conference in a couple of weeks.
 I know it seems weird to call someone a friend that you’ve never met, and truthfully, if I wasn’t immersed in the blogging world, I probably wouldn’t understand it myself.
-But Joan’s heart shone through even across the internet.
+However, Joan’s heart shone through, even across the internet.
 We chatted, we laughed, and we celebrated successes together.
 She will be so dearly missed.

 “I’ll be there.”

 Less than 24 hours later, she was suddenly and unexpectedly gone.
 She leaves behind three children who need endless prayers and support right now.
 Beyond praying, we can support her children by visiting Joan’s blog frequently.
 The traffic will provide income which will help her children immensely.

 Hug your loved ones tight.
 Forget about small worries and “problems.”
 Life is so, so, so short and we never know when it may be taken away from us.
 Shortly after I got the news, I took a shower and heard this song come on Pandora.

 “I’ll make the most of the minutes and love with no regrets.”

 “I won’t take you for granted ’cause we’ll never know when….When we’ll run out of time.”